PragnyaVijayan/GapLens/README.md

 > **💡 Current Status**: The Streamlit app is fully functional with clean, robust AI recommendations, team analysis, and project management features.
 All functionality has been integrated into a single, comprehensive interface.

-1. **MCP Pattern Implementation** - Data client follows Model Context Protocol for agent-server communication
+1. **FastAPI Backend Implementation** - Robust REST API with comprehensive data models and endpoints
 2. **Proper Layer Separation** - Data client moved to core layer, agents only in agents/
 3. **Code Cleanup** - Removed 388 lines of dead code and unnecessary files
 4. **Consolidated LLM Factory** - Single source of truth for LLM management